FortAwesome/wordpress-fontawesome/readme.txt

 4. Use a Font Awesome Kit to power your site's icons
 5. Or use the Font Awesome CDN
 6. Detect and fix issues with conflicting versions of Font Awesome running on your site
+7. Add icons in Classic Editor as well

 == See Also ==